-Here are our top ten takeaways from the speakers' comments during the webinar:
+Here are ten takeaways from the webinar:

 There is nothing magic about 72 hours.
 It is a carryover from data breach statutes that does not fit every AI incident.
 For some incidents you want a kill switch first, notification later.
 For others you want rolling updates.
 Build a tiered notification regime that matches severity, rather than copying a single deadline from the personal data world.